puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Optional[Variant[String[1], Sensitive[String[1]], Integer]]`

 Sets the password for the postgres user to your specified value.
 By default, this setting uses the superuser account in the Postgres database, with a user called postgres and no password.

 Default value: `$postgresql::server::postgres_password`

 ### <a name="postgresql--server--instance--reload"></a>`postgresql::server::instance::reload`

-The postgresql::server::instance::reload class.
+Overrides the default reload or status command for your PostgreSQL service

 #### Parameters